How to Build a Client Waitlist

 1. Create an authentic therapy brand with a name, mission, and services that resonate with your desired client audience.

 2. Promote your specialty services to other providers in your area, taking note of their services as well.
-Find out who could make a great referral partner here, and use our template to craft the perfect referral letter
+Find out who could make a great referral partner here, and use our template to craft a perfect private practice referral request template

 3. Use your client waitlist to schedule introductory calls with potential clients, share intake documentation, collect basic information, and determine if they’re a good fit for your practice.